SuperHackio/Hack.io/README.md

 **A Collection of File In/Out libraries for various formats**<br/>
 Previously referred to as "Hackio.IO"

+# NOTICE
+Please be aware that the Hack.io libraries are indefinitely in a period of transitioning to .NET 8.
+I do not know when or if I will update every library.

 ## What is it?
 The Hack.io libraries are easy-to-use, modular C# libraries that can be used in multiple projects.
 I made these with the intent of just using them so I wouldn't have to constantly repeat my code when doing projects.
 In the end, here they are, feel free to use them in your projects.